pauline-segi/pauline-segi.github.io/README.md

 ## Project Requirements

 ### Content
 You'll find my profile picture in the 'Welcome to me!' page.
-This also contains a short biography for me including some background info and my hopes for what I'll gain with the new skills I'm learning in the She Codes Plus Program.
+This also contains a short biography including some background info and my hopes for what I'll gain with the new skills I'm learning in the She Codes Plus Program.
 My contact form is on the Connect page, and you can submit a form to me using Formspree.
 I have included two projects section, one for work and one for passion.
 I plan on building these (particularly the passion section!) as my knowledge grows.
-All the icon images are linked below (though I do have some privacy settings on the social media accounts until I get myself unique work accounts).
+All the icon images are linked to their particular page (though I do have some privacy settings on the social media accounts until I get myself unique work accounts).
+I have also linked my name at the bottom to linkedin.
-I didn't really work on the Tablet format, I focused mainly on mobile, then desktop.
+I realised I didn't work on or consider the Tablet format at all, I focused mainly on mobile, then desktop.
 So my tablet display properties are not even close to finish, but I will aim to get them done!
 - [ ] At least one profile picture
 - [ ] Biography (at least 100 words)
 - [ ] Functional Contact Form